'Islamic State': Raqqa's loss seals rapid rise and fall

-From the declaration of the caliphate until early 2016, some 90 terrorist attacks were either carried out or inspired by IS in 21 countries around the globe, from California to Sydney, with an estimated 1,400 victims killed.
 The attacks carried the same message of punishment, deterrence and provocation as the hostage beheadings, while also demonstrating IS's global reach.

 At the same time, they carried through the militants' doctrine of distracting the enemy by setting fires in different locations and making him squander resources on security.
 For IS, "the enemy" is everybody who does not embrace it.
 The world is divided into Dawlat al-Islam, the State of Islam, and Dawlat al-Kufr, the State of Unbelief.